Tejeev/rke1-docs/docs/config-options/audit-log/audit-log.md

 ### Example Configurations

-The audit log can be enabled by default using the following configuration in `cluster.yml`:
+The audit log can be enabled by using the following configuration in `cluster.yml`:

 ```yaml
 services: